Everton F.C. Women

 Everton Football Club (/ˈɛvərtən/) is an English women's association football team based in Liverpool, England, that competes in the FA Women's Super League, the top division of English women's football.
 Formed in 1983 as Hoylake W.F.C., it is now part of Everton F.C. and has played home games at Walton Hall Park in Walton since February 2020.
+From 2025 they will play at Goodison Park, the former home of the Men's Team.
 The team has won the Premier League National Division once, the Premier League Cup once, and the Women's FA Cup twice.

 History

 Early years

 The club started life as Hoylake WFC in 1983.
 It merged with Dolphins YC to become Leasowe, then added Pacific to its title in a sponsorship deal.
-In 1987–88, it came to prominence winning the North West Women's League and reaching the 1988 Women's FA Cup final, losing to Doncaster Belles 3–1.
+In 1987–88, the team came to prominence winning the North West Women's League and reaching the 1988 Women's FA Cup final, losing to Doncaster Belles 3–1.
 It came back the following year to beat Friends of Fulham 3–2.
-By 1991–92, it had won its regional league for five years running, and when the regular national competition was expanded the next season it was admitted to Division One North, promptly finishing top to join the FA Women's Premier League.
+By 1991–92, Leasowe Pacific had won its regional league for five years running, and when the regular national competition was expanded the next season it was admitted to Division One North, promptly finishing top to join the FA Women's Premier League.